dkimhw/launch_school/js_109/js_109_written.md

   console.log(Object.keys(arr))  // ['0', '1', '2', '4']
   ```

-  * There is a difference between an unset element returning `undefine` and an element actually containing `undefined`
+  * There is a difference between an unset element returning `undefined` and an element actually containing `undefined`

   * Creates ambiguity in what arrays are empty and which are not: